TsGanT/Golang/README.md

 # Golang
-Some useful cryptography program in R
+Some useful cryptography program in Golang